 SurModics, Inc. ("SurModics" or the "Company") is a leading provider of surface modification solutions to the medical device industry.
 The Company's primary focus is the commercialization of its patented PhotoLink process through third-party licensing arrangements.
 PhotoLink is a versatile, easily applied, light-activated coating technology that modifies medical device surfaces by creating covalent bonds between those surfaces and a variety of chemical agents.
-Through the PhotoLink process, these chemical agents can impart many performance enhancing characteristics, such as lubricity, hemocompatibility, infection resistance and drug delivery, onto the surface of a medical device without materially changing the dimensions or physical properties of the device.
+Through the PhotoLink process, these chemical agents can impart many performance-enhancing characteristics, such as lubricity, hemocompatibility, infection resistance and drug delivery, onto the surface of a medical device without materially changing the dimensions or physical properties of the device.
 The Company believes that medical device manufacturers who utilize the Company's technology are able to significantly improve the performance of their products and, in many cases, differentiate their products in a highly competitive marketplace.

 The Company focuses on providing high value-added surface modification solutions to a variety of medical device markets and product categories.
 Examples of products in the market or under development that incorporate the PhotoLink technology include interventional cardiology catheters, vascular stents, interventional neurology catheters, guide wires and shunts, cardiac rhythm management devices, and urological and gynecological devices.
 The surface properties created by the PhotoLink technology have greatly reduced treatment times in catheter-based vascular procedures and have shown the potential to enhance the long-term performance of implantable devices by improving infection resistance and promoting host cell attachment, growth and subsequent tissue integration.
-The Company believes further opportunities exist to commercialize its PhotoLink technology for other market applications, such as biomolecule immobilization for use in the emerging field of DNA-based diagnostics.
+During fiscal 1999, the Company introduced its first coated product: 3D-Link Activated Slides.
+This product is a coated glass slide used by the genomics market to orient DNA strands for analysis.
+The Company believes further opportunities exist to commercialize its PhotoLink technology both in the genomics market and other market applications.

-The Company has commercialized its PhotoLink technology through licensing arrangements with medical device manufacturers which apply the PhotoLink coatings to their own products.
+The Company has commercialized its PhotoLink technology through licensing arrangements with medical device manufacturers who apply the PhotoLink coatings to their own products.
 The Company believes this approach allows it to focus its resources on further development of its technology and expansion of its licensing activities, while leveraging the established manufacturing, sales and marketing capabilities of its licensees.
-Revenues from these arrangements include initial license fees, minimum royalties and earned royalties based on a percentage of licensees' product sales.
+Revenues from these arrangements include initial license fees, development revenue, minimum royalties, and earned royalties based on a percentage of licensees' product sales.
 In addition to licensing its PhotoLink technology, the Company also licenses certain diagnostic technology to Abbott Laboratories for use with rapid point-of-care diagnostic tests, such as pregnancy and strep tests.
-The Company also manufactures and sells the chemical reagents used in the PhotoLink process, and offers a line of stabilization products used to extend the shelf-life of immunoassay diagnostic tests.
+The Company also manufactures and sells the chemical reagents used in the PhotoLink process, and offers a line of stabilization products used to extend the shelf life of immunoassay diagnostic tests